Sevilaa/m3ts/README.md

 # Mobile Table Tennis Tracking System (M3TS) adapted for usage with HoloLens
+ETH MR Lab course project AS2021: Augmented Table Tennis Game This repository contains the adapted Android Project associated with the project.
+Authors: Tianxu An, Pascal Chang, Matthias Koenig, Severin Laasch

 ## Goal
 This project's goal is to develop a system which automatically keeps track of a ping pong match (like a "virtual referee").